-Down Syndrome, a commonly misunderstood genertic disorder, may offer a deeper glimpse into the joyous essence of the human spirit.
-A Squamish-based writer shares insights about her greatest muse: a high-kicking, dance-partying, jake-cracking sister named Adele.
+Down Syndrome, a commonly misunderstood genetic disorder, may offer a deeper glimpse into the joyous essence of the human spirit.
+A Squamish-based writer shares insights about her greatest muse: a high-kicking, dance-partying, joke-cracking sister named Adele.
 By Andrea Helleman.

 My mom knew something was up when my sister Adele was born and didn’t cry.
 It was the early 80s, long before genetic testing was common, so my mom had no idea Adele had been born with an extra 21st chromosome: Down syndrome.
 We could not predict how it would shape our lives.

 Over the better part of three decades, I’ve watched my sister study and master the dance moves of virtually every MuchMusic video, perfect the martial artistry of the Teenage Mutant Ninja Turtles and create a variety of artistic works that fill her many closets.
 To those who know her, she is a self-taught superhero who has brought grown men to tears with her ability to present the truth, raw and unfiltered.
 To me, she is simply my sister.
 Adele Tara Helleman, age thirty-five.